 2. Choose and buy gold in the correct form

-If you are buying gold jewellery, then it is NOT an investment idea.
-When you go to a jeweller for making new jewellery or melting gold, there are heavy losses in making charges and wastage.
+If you are buying gold jewelry, then it is NOT an investment idea.
+When you go to a jeweler for making new jewelry or melt gold, there are heavy losses in making charges and wastage.
 This could vary anything between 10-35% of the value of the gold.

 Bank coins are a little better option, but banks charge about 5-10% of the cost of gold as a premium.
 Also, since banks do not buy back these gold coins, they have lesser liquidity.
 Bullion bars are a good way of investment, but here, the amount involved is so high that a typical person can only dream of buying a gold bar.